stackabletech/stackable-cockpit/rust/stackable-cockpitd/README.md

-# stackabled
+# stackable-cockpitd

 ## The stack

-Like all our software, the `stackabled` server is written in Rust.
-The server internally uses the `stackable` library and exposes functionality via an HTTP REST API.
+Like all our software, the `stackable-cockpitd` server is written in Rust.
+The server internally uses the `stackable-cockpit` library and exposes functionality via an HTTP REST API.
 Core community-provided dependencies are:

 - [`tokio`][tokio-link], the async runtime, which ised used to handle incoming network requests over HTTP/TCP.